samcday/node-traceurified-module/README.md

 ## Quickstart

-Add dependencies on `traceurified-module` and `traceur` to your package.
+Add a dev-dependency on `traceurified-module` to your package.

-    npm install traceurified-module traceur --save
+    npm install traceurified-module --save-dev

+Add `.traceurified/` to your .gitignore / .hgignore / whatever SVN does (you're still using SVN?!).

+    echo ".traceurified/" >> .gitignore

+Make sure you have a `.npmignore` file present.

+    touch .npmignore

 Create a *bootstrap.js* file and declare it to be your `main` entrypoint in your package.json.
+Also configure a "prepublish" script to call `traceurified-module-compile`.

 **package.json**

     {
         // ...
-        "main": "bootstrap.js"
+        "main": "bootstrap.js",
+        "scripts": {
+          "prepublish": "traceurified-module-compile",
+        }
+        // ...
     }

 **bootstrap.js**